jahid-hridoy/subeenBook/README.md

-# subeenBook
+# subeen_Book_problem
-sole of problem
+Solution of the problem of Subeen's c programming book.